ajahne/blog/_drafts/2023-3-30-crucial-conversations-chapter-notes.md

 - How true emotions can feel, but how false they can be
 - Emotions can corrupt your view
 - Don’t be driven by a need to be right
-- Ask yourself “what do I really want”.
+- Ask yourself "what do I really want".
 - Use skills to develop habits, lives, and loves